-Environmental key performance indicators (KPIs) are quantitative measures - ie actual numbers - that put values on a business' environmental performance.
+Environmental key performance indicators (KPIs) are quantitative measures - actual numbers - that put values on the environmental performance of your business.

 - energy bills